Miriam Shatal: Early life and education

 Shatal was born in Amsterdam, Netherlands, as Marianne Schifra "Jannie" Pinkhof.
 Miriam was the sister of Clara Asscher-Pinkhof, who went on to become a successful author of children's books.
 In 1929, Marianne obtained a PhD in biology from the University of Amsterdam.
 In Germany in the 1930s, Marianne attempted to mediate conflict in the Zionist movements that was occurring between Erich Rosenblüth and the youth movement led by Henrietta Szold.

 In 1948 she moved to Israel, and in 1949 to the city of Beersheba.
 She adopted the Hebrew first name of Miriam.
 In 1951 she joined a new choir in which she participated until 1985.
-From 1956 she started composing for her choir and from 1968 she also painted.
+In 1956 she started composing for her choir and beginning in 1968 she also painted.
 Shatal took composition lessons with Haim Alexander, Paul Ben-Haim and Arthur Geidrun.